 Molossia has some strict rules that must be observed as outlined on a sign and, as reported by Carmen Machado (Vice News), numerous items are banned: “Firearms, ammunition, explosives, catfish, spinach, missionaries and salesmen, onions, walruses, and anything from Texas with the exception of Kelly Clarkson.”

 Visitors are allowed to keep a rhinoceros as a pet provided they get the right permit; elephants are also allowed, but they must be kept on a leash in the Red Square.
 However, hunting moths under street lighting is strictly banned.
 Strangely though, letting off a nuclear weapon attracts only a fine.

 There has been a considerable amount of turbulence in Molossia’s past.
-During 2006, there was conflict with Mustachia, and there is an ongoing war with East Germany.
+During 2006, a conflict emerged between Molossia and the neighboring Mustachia, as well as an ongoing war with East Germany.

 This latter brouhaha dates back to November 1983; the former-Soviet satellite was accused of “disrupting the sleep” of Sergeant Baugh when he was stationed in West Germany.

-East Germany ceased to exist in 1990 but some complex diplomatic entanglements have made a permanent peace with Molossia difficult to secure.
+East Germany ceased to exist in 1990 but some complex diplomatic entanglements have made a permanent peace with Molossia challenging to secure.

 In 1972, Fidel Castro, Cuba’s Communist leader, gave a small island off the country’s coast to East Germany.
 Renamed Ernst Thälmann Island, this little speck of uninhabited land technically remains East German territory.
 But because there is no one living on the island, there is no one with whom to negotiate an end to hostilities.

 Just in case, Molossia is still selling war bonds with a value of 10 Valora ($3), although some killjoys maintain that Castro only agreed to a name change for the island not a transfer of possession.